how to get to 15% body fat

 avoid performing too much cardio

-This situation can be seen in gyms around the world, the people dieting on super low calories performing their cardio every day and not achieving any weight loss.
-We have to work with the body to some extent, we can not keep restricting and overly stressing the body to force the body to lose body fat, it is too smart for that and will lower the metabolic rate to protect itself.
+This situation can be seen in gyms around the world.
+The people dieting on super low calories performing their cardio every day and not achieving any weight loss.
+We need to work with the body to some extent, we can not keep restricting and overly stressing the body to force the body to lose body fat, it is too smart for that and will lower the metabolic rate to protect itself.

 lifestyle factors to get to 15% body fat